kitretsusaisama/ForgeOne/docs/microkernel/core.md

 - **Chain of Trust**: Establishes a cryptographic chain of trust from hardware to application
 - **Tamper Detection**: Identifies and prevents boot-time tampering attempts
 - **Recovery Mechanisms**: Provides fallback options for compromised boot sequences
+- **Auditability**: All boot events and integrity checks are logged and exportable for compliance review

 ### Runtime Orchestration
 - **Execution Flow Management**: Coordinates the execution of containers and plugins
 - **Resource Allocation**: Intelligently allocates system resources based on priority and trust
 - **State Management**: Maintains and secures the state of running containers
 - **Lifecycle Control**: Manages the complete lifecycle of containers from creation to termination
+- **Auditability**: All runtime events, state changes, and resource allocations are logged and exportable

 ### Smart Scheduling
 - **Identity-Aware Scheduling**: Considers identity context in scheduling decisions
 - **Load-Based Optimization**: Balances workloads based on system load and resource availability
 - **Geographical Distribution**: Optimizes execution based on geographical constraints
 - **Trust-Vector Prioritization**: Prioritizes high-trust workloads during resource contention
+- **Auditability**: All scheduling decisions and workload allocations are logged for compliance

 ## Core Components